Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/1-Pipeline-Design/_index.md

 ![0004](/images/3/1/0004.svg?featherlight=false&width=100pc)

 In other words, to align with DevOps' fast feedback principles, which emphasize the need to detect issues as soon as possible, your initial code change verifications should begin with *feature* branches on your local machine.
-[Test-Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (TDD), where tests are developed before the actual code and your code changes should be performed locally first to discover issues early before creating a pull request, is one of the software development methodologies that couple particularly well with DevOps practices.
+[Test-Driven Development](https://martinfowler.com/bliki/TestDrivenDevelopment.html) (TDD), where tests are developed before the actual code and your code changes should be tested locally first to discover issues early before creating a pull request, is one of the software development methodologies that couple particularly well with DevOps practices.

 {{% notice tip %}}
 In addition to unit tests, you may also carry out different static and dynamic code analyses if needed.
 Remember to keep the analysis execution duration as reasonable as possible in order to get quick feedback.
 Extended analyses should be saved for later phases.